KylerAKAnderson/muver/README.md

 ## Authors
-muver was conceptualized by Scott Lujan and Adam Burkholder. muver was written by Adam Burkholder and Christopher Lavender.
+muver was conceptualized by Scott Lujan and Adam Burkholder. muver was written by Adam Burkholder and Christopher Lavender. muver is maintained by Kyler Anderson and Adam Burkholder.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.